knpuniversity/drupal-under-the-hood/knpu/event-subscriber-tags.md

-# Event Susbcribers and Dependency Injection Tags
+# Event Subscribers and Dependency Injection Tags

 Here's the challenge: add a function that will be called on *every* request, right at the beginning, before any controller is called.
 This means we should hook into